microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 In the future, maybe we could presume in this case that the commands are intended for the current Windows Terminal window, though that's not functionality that will arrive in 1.0.
-Even when sessions are supported like that, I'm not sure that when we're parsing a commandline, we'll be possible to know what session we're currently running in.That might make it challenging to dispatch this kind of command to "the current WT window".
+Even when sessions are supported like that, I'm not sure that when we're parsing a commandline, we'll be able to know what session we're currently running in.
+That might make it challenging to dispatch this kind of command to "the current WT window".

 Additionally, what would happen if this was run in a `conhost` window, that